Aluminium Scaffold TowerAluminium Scaffold Tower

 SafeWork NSW Scaff Safe 2024 findings

 Across 343 site visits, SafeWork NSW issued 613 compliance notices, recorded $135,900 in on-the-spot fines, found 39% missing handrails or mid-rails, 37% incomplete decks, 27% missing written confirmation, 19% unsafe access or egress, and only 3% above rated load.
-Public failure patterns are more about guardrails and access discipline than brochure-level load claims.
+The same report says 95% had inspection in the previous 30 days and only 17% of sites had mobile scaffolds present.

 Use it for